Rest and Explore

 We use short transfers by minibus to help us explore the area.

-18.30 Dinner.
-We meet and get to know each other over dinner.
+Dinner at 18.30 We will start to get to know each other over dinner.
 After dinner we will have our introductory meeting.

 Some examples of our walks: